 Problems faced by mid- and top-level marketing decision makers and the consequences of their decisions; case study and/or simulation.
 A variety of marketing areas will be considered in depth.
-Open only to MBA students or consent of MBA director.

 MKT 630 Customer Behavior and Marketing Communication (3 credits)